Debbie (film)

 Debbie, is a 1965 South African drama film directed by Elmo De Witt and produced by Jamie Uys for Jamie Uys Filmproduksies.
 The film stars Suzanne van Oudtshoorn in lead role along with Leon le Roux, Gert van den Bergh and Dawid van der Walt in supportive roles.

-The film revolves around a teen girl Debbie Malan who went to the town and become pregnant out of wedlock.
+The film revolves around Debbie Malan, a teenage girl who becomes pregnant out of wedlock.
 The film received positive reviews and won several awards at international film festivals.